aionnetwork/aion-docs/developers/tools/maven-cli/update-maven.md

 ---
 title: Update Maven
+description: Because Maven is a command-line tool, updating any projects with a new Maven package requires some modification of the project configuration file and removal of the library folder.
 ---

 Follow this process to update the Aion plugin for Maven.
 All terminal commands are the same across operating systems.